The Den (TV programme): 1986–1998

-In September 1992 Zig and Zag joins Channel 4's The Big Breakfast in the UK and they left The Den after the 1992-1993 season to spend more time appearing live on British television.
-Shortly into the 1993-1994 season, Dustin neglected to do the laundry for so long that the smelly socks in the linen bin at the back of the set eventually came to life in the form of Soky the sock monster.
+In September 1992, Zig and Zag joined Channel 4's The Big Breakfast in the UK, eventually leaving The Den after the 1992-1993 season to spend more time appearing live on British and European television.

+Shortly into the 1993-1994 season, Dustin neglected to do the washing for so long that smelly socks in the linen bin at the back of the set eventually came to life, in the form of Soky the Sock Monster.
+Initially making silent cameo appearances at the end of a broadcast day for eagle-eyed viewers, Soky was a gentle, child-like creature that immediately imprinted upon D'Arcy upon being discovered, referring to him thereafter as 'Mammy Ray'.
+Popular among the strand's very young viewers, Soky's behaviour and humour often reflected the perspectives of a human toddler, including a fondness for comfort items, such as his blue bucket.

 D'Arcy's last broadcast was on Friday 29 May 1998.

 1998–2005

 In September 1998, the Den was relaunched under the name Den 2, with Damien McCaul taking over as presenter.
-A morning show, presented by Geri Maye (joined by Soky) was launched for the first time.
+A morning show, Den AM, was presented by Geri Maye and Soky, beginning in 1998.
 A further strand aimed at older children, iD, aired from 5 pm to 7 pm.

 Den 2 was broadcast continuously from morning to evening, but in-vision continuity was confined to the morning and afternoon strands.
 As Den 2, the programme launched a website in October 1999.
 In 2003, the strand gained its own daily news bulletin, news2day, similar in format to the BBC's Newsround.

-The programme's name changed to The Den in 2002.
+The programme's name reverted to The Den in 2002.
 Damien McCaul left the presenter's role at the end of the 2002-2003 season and was replaced by Francis Boylan Jr in September 2003.
 Boylan remained as presenter until June 2005.

 2005–2010

-The Den was revamped again on 17 September 2005 with a new graphics package designed by Dunning Elley Joans (now Dunning Penny Joans).
+The Den was revamped again on 17 September 2005 with a new graphics package designed by Dunning Eley Jones (now Dunning Penney Jones).

 By now, the strand had been split into several daily shows, including Wakey Wakey, Den Tots and The Club, alongside the existing news2day bulletin at 5 pm.
 This final revamp removed much of the cast (bar Dustin, Soky, Charly and Zuppy), with Dustin moving to his own programme, Dustin's Daily News.

 It also refocused the breakfast slot away from pre-school children and towards older viewers, with one continuity presenter, Kathryn McKiernan, fronting both morning and afternoon shows.

 In September 2008, the separate shows were axed and in-vision presentation was replaced with out-of-vision announcements.

 The Den ceased in September 2010 when RTÉ launched two new strands for its children's output: RTÉjr and TRTÉ.